FrancoisParfait/odin-rock-paper-scissors/README.md

 As always, I'm feeling pretty confident at the start that this won't be too difficult.
 But at the same time, I also know that's probably not true, as it hasn't been with every project, haha.

 Again, I'm just going to try to apply the problem-solving skills I've been working on so far to this, and avoid looking up solutions and such before I get it working.
 We'll see how it goes!

+POST-REVISIT:

+Alright, that actually went super well!

+I actually had to change my original code quite a bit from how it was.
+This included changing it to including playerSelection as a parameter, since that was necessary for the buttons to work with pre-loaded selections.
+So that took a bit of time, but I actually was able to do it pretty much all on my own, with Google providing some help here and there.
+Didn't look up any solutions or copy/paste code, so that was nice!

+CSS continues to be a bit annoying, and the styling took a little while.
+Styling this is also kind of a black hole because you could always make it look nicer, so I opted for a pretty simply design for now.
+Who knows, maybe I'll come back later and make it look cooler.

+But all in all, the revisit went very well, and I feel like I did a good amount of problem solving on it!
+On to the next project.